 This report should be submitted via the ICD Director to the ICD Advisory Council or Board that will make recommendations to the ICD Director and the DDIR.
-A response from the ICD Director should be made to the ICD Advisory Council or Board and the DDIR within six months.
+A response from the ICD Director should be made to the ICD Advisory 4.
+Information Supplied to BSCs Prior to Meeting The following information shall be provided to each BSC reviewer in advance of the meeting.

-- 4. Information Supplied to BSCs Prior to Meeting The following information shall be provided to each BSC reviewer in advance of the meeting. - a.
-General Information b.
-Specific Information
+a.
+General Information